-Dave Lombardo was recently interviewed by Full Metal Jackie her Whiplash show on 95.5 KLOS where he spoke about the release of Dead Cross’ debut album and touring.
+Dave Lombardo was recently interviewed by Full Metal Jackie on her Whiplash show for 95.5 KLOS where he spoke about the release of Dead Cross’ debut album and touring.

 Recently Full Metal Jackie interviewed Dave Lombardo.
 During the interview, Lombardo talked about the Dead Cross album, it’s release date and touring the album.